rpi-graduate-council/grad-wiki/Research/Research Tools & Techniques.md

 - [**Draw.io**](https://app.diagrams.net/): Online diagramming tool.
 - [**yEd**](https://www.yworks.com/products/yed): Offline diagramming tool.
 - [**Excalidraw**](https://excalidraw.com/): Easy-to-use online whiteboard for quick free-hand doodling and diagramming.
 Can be shared with others to draw simultaneously on one board.
+- [**Quiver**](https://q.uiver.app/): Visual editor for arrow diagrams generates TeX code and PNGs.
+Primarilly meant meant for creating commutative diagrams but offten able to be used in other more general situations where you need an arrow diagram.

 ## Coding/Reproducibility
 - [**Nix(OS)**](https://nixos.org/): Linux OS, cross-platform package manager, and prog. lang.
 Grants you sci-fi-like powers of creating unbreakable, isolated, reproducible environments, capable of time-travel.
 Highly recommend if you enjoy pain (steep learning curve).